Marcompiler/spring-vue-postgres-keycloak-architecture/README.md

 npm run dev
 ```

 **All elements are now started** and you can begin **testing your website** by going to <http://localhost:5173>.
-But first, our SSO is gonna say hello to us, so first, you have to [create your own users](#once-everything-started---create-your-users).
+But before that, our SSO is gonna say hello to us, so you must first to [create your own users](#once-everything-started---create-your-users).

 ### Once everything started -> Create your users